linas/atomspace-ipfs/README.md

   it seems like the only possibility is to fork the IPFS code, and alter it to avoid including Values as part of the CID hash.

-* So we can store values as data in the object.
-XXX but then oset problems... where does the value go for Links? where is it stored?
-  How is it updated?
+* Each AtomSpace Atom is an IPFS object.
+The data in each object is an IPNS key.
+To find the current AtomSpace Value, one looks up the IPNS key.

+* Can we do more?
+For a given IPNS key, we could also store the incoming set there... (in addition to the current values).

+* But that assumes a single, global AtomSpace.
+Want to have different AtomSpaces, each having it's own semi-private, controlled access.
+  So that means a double IPNS indirection.
+First indirection: a file that lists all atomspaces that contain thais Atom, and the corresponding IPNS for that Atom in that AtomSpace.
+The second indirection is that second lookup.
+Q: But who has write access to that first file?
+How is that managed?

-* How to search incoming set?
+* Q: How to search incoming set?
+A: See above.

 * Use pubsub to publish value updates.